Tips for the Safe Purchase, Preparation, and Consumption of Fresh Produce to Prevent Illness

-- Wash all cutting boards, dishes, utensils, and counter tops with soap and hot water in between the preparation of raw meat, poultry, and seafood products and the preparation of produce that will not be cooked.
+- Wash all cutting boards, dishes, utensils, and counter tops with soap and hot water or appropriate sanitizer after the preparation of raw meat, poultry, and seafood.

 - If you use plastic or other non-porous cutting boards, run them through the dishwasher after every use on the hottest or sanitary cycle to properly decontaminate it.

 - Cut away any damaged or bruised areas, which can harbor bacteria and other contaminants.
-If your produce looks rotten, it probably is rotten.
+If your produce looks or smells rotten, it probably is rotten.

-- Even if you plan to peel the produce before eating, it is still important to wash it first so dirt and bacteria aren't transferred from the knife onto the fruit or vegetable.
+- Even if you plan to peel the produce before eating, it is still important to wash it first so dirt and bacteria aren't transferred from the knife to the rest of the fruit or vegetable.

 - Scrub firm produce, such as melons and cucumbers, with a clean produce brush before cutting.